FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 King George VI was 'King of the United Kingdom and the Dominions of the British Commonwealth' from December 1936 when his brother, Edward VIII, abdicated the Throne, until George died in 1952.
 George VI was the first Head of the Commonwealth, the last Emperor of India, and the focal point of the 2010 movie "The King's Speech".

 He was left-handed and the father of the future Queen Elizabeth II; Elizabeth was born in 1926, married Prince Philip of Greece and Denmark, had her coronation in 1952 and her Diamond Jubilee in 2012.
-Both Queen Elizabeth's son Charles and grandson William are left-handed.
+Queen Elizabeth's grandson William is left-handed.

 Source: Author nyirene330